tsee9iii/cybersource-rest-client/README.md

 # @tsee9ii/cybersource-rest-client

-A TypeScript/JavaScript client library for the CyberSource REST API, generated using Swagger Codegen.
-This package provides type-safe access to all CyberSource payment processing and merchant services APIs.
+A modern TypeScript/JavaScript client library for the CyberSource REST API, generated using swagger-typescript-api.
+This package provides type-safe access to all CyberSource payment processing and merchant services APIs with native fetch support and zero external dependencies.

 ## 📋 Overview

-This client library is auto-generated from the [CyberSource API specification](https://developer.cybersource.com/api/reference/api-reference.html) using Swagger Codegen v2.4.49.
-It includes comprehensive TypeScript definitions and supports all CyberSource REST API endpoints.
+This client library is auto-generated from the [CyberSource API specification](https://developer.cybersource.com/api/reference/api-reference.html) using swagger-typescript-api.
+It includes comprehensive TypeScript definitions, uses native fetch API, and supports all CyberSource REST API endpoints.

+## ✨ Features

+- 🎯 **Modern Architecture**: Built with swagger-typescript-api using native fetch
+- 🛡️ **Type Safety**: Full TypeScript support with comprehensive type definitions
+- 📦 **Zero Dependencies**: No external runtime dependencies required
+- 🔌 **Single API Class**: Simplified interface with organized endpoint groupings
+- 🚀 **NestJS Integration**: Dedicated NestJS module available
+- 🌐 **Cross-Platform**: Works in Node.js and modern browsers

 ## 🚀 Installation